 I finally got to do a part of a case mod that I have always wanted to do the most, creating a rust effect.
 I know that some can make it by being a master of the airbrush – which I am not- or using stuff from the local craft store.
-I looked into that solution but was not happy on what the final results on the way it looked.
+I looked into that solution but was not happy about what the final results on the way it looked.
 So off to Google and found what I wanted.

 Here is what I did.
-You start off with a base coat of a dark brown, then spray a lighter brown in a different spotty directions and lastly a more “rust” color brown done the same way.
+You start off with a base coat of a dark brown, then spray a lighter brown in different spotty directions, and lastly a more “rust” color brown done the same way.
 The whole idea here is to create random layers of brown so when the rust effect is done it looks natural and real.

 Yes it can be done on plastic and here is the brown paint on a front bezel.

 I was doing the whole PC with effect and here is the side panel done with the brown colors.

 The inside and outside of the frame was done as well.
 I told you I was doing the WHOLE case.